Shehryare/Siri-Bot/README.md

-# Liri-Bot- Command line Applicaton
+# Siri Bot Command line Applicaton

 # This command line application is designed to take information from 3 APIS:
 -Spotify API